Build a price-monitoring trading bot in Claude Code

 3. Wire in Hive tool calls

-Ask Claude to "add a function that calls Hive's get_arbitrage_cross_exchange every 30 seconds and logs opportunities with edge over 0.3%."
-Claude writes the polling loop, hits the Hive REST endpoint with proper auth, and parses the structured response.
+Ask Claude to "add a function that calls Hive get_orderbook and get_ticker every 30 seconds, compares Binance and OKX BTC/USDT spreads, and logs opportunities over 0.3% after a liquidity check."
+Claude writes the polling loop, hits the Hive REST endpoint with proper auth, and parses the structured responses.

 4. Add filter logic

 Layer in safety checks — minimum liquidity, blacklist of recently-relisted tokens, max position size per opportunity.
-Claude knows the Hive response envelope (because tool descriptions are self-documenting via tools/list) and writes the filters correctly on the first try.
+Claude knows the Hive execution contract and tool schemas because they are self-documenting through tools/list.

 5. Test with paper trading

 Ask Claude to write a paper-trading harness that simulates fills based on Hive's reported liquidity.
 Run it for 24-48 hours before considering live capital.
-The fetched_at timestamps in every tool response are the audit trail for backtests.
+The fetched_at timestamps in Hive execution metadata are the audit trail for backtests.

 6. Add alerting and deploy